 Jump to:

+Manuscripts must be submitted through the publisher's online manuscript system Editorial Manager® that manages the entire workflow of all manuscripts.
+Careful attention to the submission process is critical.
 Editorial Manager supports a wide range of submission file formats.
 For manuscripts, use of Microsoft Word is preferred and will make submission easier.
-WordPerfect, RTF, TXT and LaTex are also acceptable.
+WordPerfect, RTF, TXT, and LaTex are also acceptable.
 For figures, use TIFF, GIF, JPEG, EPS, PPT, or Postscript.
-PDF is not an acceptable file format.
+PDF is not acceptable.

 Download Full Instructions

-1. Cover letter that:
+- Cover letter

-5. Supplemental files (optional)
+- Supplemental Files (optional)

-To submit: Go to http://www.editorialmanager.com/neca/default.aspx and login as an author.
+To submit: Go to http://www.editorialmanager.com/neca/default.aspx and Log in as an author

 - Begin submission with selection of an article type